Welcome to the islands of

 There’s something special about North & Middle Caicos.

-While so many places in the world have become overrun by crowds and high-rises, there still exists a few magical places where time has stood still.
-Still pristine and untouched, ruggedly beautiful — the kind of place where life remains quiet and simple.
-In the Turks and Caicos Islands (TCI), you’ll find two islands that have managed to preserve much of the natural beauty that existed thousands of years before humans settled there.
-On a world map, they may appear to be nothing but tiny dots — but look closer, and you’ll discover a world of adventure.
-Visit the islands of North and Middle Caicos, and you’ll know exactly what we mean.
+While so many places around the world have become overrun by crowds and high-rises, there are still a few rare places where time seems to stand still.
+Pristine and untouched, ruggedly beautiful — the kind of destination where life remains quiet and simple.
+In the Turks and Caicos Islands, North and Middle Caicos have managed to preserve much of the natural beauty that existed long before modern development arrived.
+Though they may appear as tiny dots on a map, these islands are home to dramatic coastlines, secluded beaches, limestone caves and endless opportunities for exploration.
+Visit North and Middle Caicos, and you’ll discover one of the world’s last truly unspoiled island escapes.

 Where in the world are we?